Physical Address

 The other major advantages of the aeroponic systems is that they are able to achieve higher yields within smaller area.
 Of particular interest to commercial growers are the aeroponic towers and vertical farming systems that accommodate and allow the growing of hundreds to even thousands of plants in one room.

-Studies reveal that aeroponics have the potential to increase the yield of the crop by about 30-40% when compared to normal farming systems which can benefit commercial growers in terms of costs.
-Because of the short growing periods that aeroponics allows, it implies that farmers will be able to reap benefits from several harvests in a year.
+Studies reveal that aeroponics have the potential to increase the yield of the crop by about 30-40%.
+On the other hand normal farming systems which can benefit commercial growers in terms of costs.
+Because of the short growing periods farmers will be able to reap benefits from several harvests in a year.